BenchPress: A Human-in-the-Loop Annotation System for Rapid Text-to-SQL Benchmark Curation: Enterprise SQL Logs: Challenges

 \paragraph{Domain-Specific Terminology:} Enterprise SQL logs often contain specialized vocabulary that requires deep contextual understanding.
 For instance, terms like “J-term” (a one-month January term) are specific to the MIT academic calendar and may be incomprehensible to annotators or models without MIT-specific knowledge.
 Without domain expertise, LLMs frequently fail to map such terms to the correct database fields, reducing annotation and generation accuracy.

-\paragraph{Query Complexity:} Queries in enterprise settings are substantially more complex than those in public benchmarks.
+\paragraph{Query Complexity:} Queries in enterprise settings are substantially more complex than those found in public benchmarks.
 They commonly include nested subqueries, aggregation dependencies, and recursive joins.
-A single query may aggregate data from 5–10 tables and use the result in a nested filter.
+A single enterprise query may aggregate data from 5–10 tables and use the result in a nested filter.
 LLMs, which are typically trained on simpler academic benchmarks, struggle to handle this structural depth.
-A comparative graph illustrating query complexity follows.
+In Table~\ref{tab:query-complexity}, higher counts of keywords, nestings, aggregations, and referenced tables all quantify this complexity.
+Each of these dimensions reflects a form of compositional depth that increases the cognitive load for annotators and the reasoning burden on LLMs, contributing to the substantial enterprise gap observed across workloads.

-\paragraph{Privacy Constraints:} Enterprise data often contains sensitive or proprietary information, such as employee salaries or internal metrics.
-Due to strict privacy constraints, this data cannot be publicly released or used for model training.
-BenchPress addresses this challenge by enabling organizations to evaluate public models securely on private SQL logs—supporting informed model selection without compromising confidentiality.
+\paragraph{Privacy Constraints:} Enterprise data often contains sensitive or proprietary information, such as employee salaries or internal performance metrics.
+Because of strict privacy constraints, this data cannot be and traditionally has not been publicly released, which in turn makes it challenging to build models, create representative benchmarks, and evaluate performance accurately.
+Consequently, organizations must evaluate any model in a secure, private environment using their own in-domain data before deployment.

 \paragraph{Schema Ambiguity and Duplication:} Enterprise data warehouses often aggregate tables from various internal systems, leading to schema inconsistencies.
-It is common to find multiple tables with identically named columns like “user\_id” that actually refer to different entities.
-Disambiguating such cases requires either careful schema documentation or intelligent annotation, both of which pose a challenge for LLM-based systems.
+It is common to find multiple tables with identically named columns such as “user\_id” that actually refer to different entities.
+Disambiguating such cases requires either careful schema documentation or intelligent annotation, both of which pose challenges for LLM-based systems.
+In Table~\ref{tab:data-complexity}, lower schema \emph{uniqueness}, i.e., more repeated or semantically similar column names across tables, directly reflects this ambiguity.
+Because models must distinguish between near-identical attributes, a decrease in uniqueness ($\downarrow$) is marked as green, indicating increased benchmark difficulty.
+Similarly, lower \emph{data-type diversity} amplifies ambiguity by reducing the semantic cues available for distinguishing column roles; when tables use only few data types (e.g., diversity near 0.0), LLMs lose an important signal for disambiguation.